rdinch/MathResourceStudio-Help/docs/exercise-sets/Advanced Number Operations/mixed-advanced-operations.md

 The currency option automatically formats each number into currency format and will override any settings for decimals.
 To use or not use the currency format, select or deselect the check box for the Currency option in the options pane.

+!!! note
-NOTE: The currency format is determined by the Windows settings in Regional Options located in the Windows Control Panel.
+    The currency format is determined by the Windows settings in Regional Options located in the Windows Control Panel.

 **Addition**